sanchita4collab/weather-app-oss/README.md

 - A dynamic background based on the current condition
 - A dark/light theme toggle (auto by time, manual toggle saved in localStorage)

-## Gemini (AI Quotes)

-This demo calls Gemini directly from the browser (client-side).

-1) Open `docs/js/index.js`
-2) Set `OPENAI_API_KEY` to your API key

-Notes:
-- Client-side API keys are visible to anyone who loads the site.
-- For public deployments, proxy OpenAI through a backend.

 ## Requirements

 - A modern browser (Chrome, Edge, Firefox, Safari)